 For 120 calories you get 24 grams of protein and just 1 gram of carbohydrate.
-Some electrolytes are present to help you recover after an exercise, as well as containing a full amino acid profile to speed up muscle recovery and get you back on the road sooner.
+Some electrolytes are present to help you recover after a workout, as well as a full amino acid profile to speed up muscle recovery and get you back on the road sooner.

 - 120 calories per serving

 - Some have found inconsistencies with the quality of the protein powder

 8. Nutricost Organic Rice Protein